marcelpatrick/isaaclab-RL-tutorials/README.md

 Code Map:
 * file: **`cartpole_env_cfg.py`**: Simulation config file

     *   **1. Build the Environment:**
-    *   `class CartpoleSceneCfg`:
-        *   spawns the assets (Ground Plane, Dome Light, robot/Cartpole)
+    *   `class CartpoleSceneCfg`: Spawns the assets (Ground Plane, Dome Light, robot/Cartpole)
-    *   `class ActionsCfg`:
-        *   Takes the output from the AI algorithm (float) and converts it into robotic movement (Newtons)

     *   **2. Reward Function: MDP**
-    *   `class ObservationsCfg`
+    *   `class CartpoleEnvCfg`: Bundles all the below configurations (Scene, Observations, Rewards, etc.) into a single object
-        *   Measures the new robot state after it has performed an action.
+      *   `class ObservationsCfg`: Measures the new robot state after it has performed an action.
 Sends it back to the AI.
 Will become the next input the model will use to learn.
-    *   `class EventCfg`
-        *   Resets robot position after each episode termination (action cycle)
+      *   `class EventCfg`: Resets robot position after each episode termination (action cycle)
-    *   `class RewardsCfg`
-        *   Calculates the reward function: (+1) for "staying alive" (-2) for termination: pole tilt, high velocities.
+      *   `class RewardsCfg`: Calculates the reward function: (+1) for "staying alive" (-2) for termination: pole tilt, high velocities.
-    *   `class TerminationsCfg`
-        *   Defines the "Game Over" conditions.
+      *   `class TerminationsCfg`: Defines the "Game Over" conditions.
 It stops the episode if the `time_out` is reached or if the cart moves out of bounds.
-    *   `class CartpoleEnvCfg`
-        *    bundles all the above configurations (Scene, Observations, Rewards, etc.) into a single object

 * file: **`run_cartpole_rl_env.py`** (OPTIONAL)
-    *   **3. Defines Actions:**
-    *   A manual execution script.
-It loads the configuration and runs the simulation loop with random actions to test the environment physics and logic without a trained AI.
-    *   -> During actual training, actions are performed by the skrl library (`Runner()` - runs the loop, inside `train.py` and `step(action)` - performs the actions).
+    *   **3. Defines Actions:**: A manual execution script.
+It loads the configuration and runs the simulation loop with random actions to test the environment physics and logic without a trained AI. -> During actual training, actions are performed by the skrl library (`Runner()` - runs the loop, inside `train.py` and `step(action)` - performs the actions).
-    *   `def main()`
-        *   Initializes the simulation app and sets up the environment loop.
-        *   `ManagerBasedRLEnv` (Instance)
-            *   An instance of the standard Isaac Lab environment class.
-It takes the `CartpoleEnvCfg` defined above and builds the simulation in memory.
-        *   `Simulation Loop (while loop)`
-            *   Manually iterates through simulation steps.
+        *   `Simulation Loop (while loop)`: Manually iterates through simulation steps.
 Because no AI is connected yet, it uses `torch.randn_like` to generate random actions (forces), steps the physics engine, and resets the environment when `terminated` returns True.

 ## CONFIGURATION SETUP: cartpole_env_cfg.py